benthecoder/covid19-flexdashboard/README.md

 ## ToDo

 - [x] learn how to dockerize dashboard for github actions to run image with rocker
+- [ ] figure out how to rebuild docker image if I decide to add more packages.
+Rebuild new one or is there another way? [may be useful](https://vsupalov.com/rebuilding-docker-image-development/)
 - [ ] Add vaccination data into dashboard with reactable
 - [ ] Learn D3 and add [r2d3 visualizations](https://rstudio.github.io/r2d3/) to dashboard
 - [ ] experiment with [dygraphs](https://rstudio.github.io/dygraphs/) [article](https://www.earthdatascience.org/courses/earth-analytics/time-series-data/interactive-time-series-plots-in-r/)